riccardoobassoo02-star/modo-bess-analyser/README.md

 ## How I Used AI

-I used Claude (Anthropic) throughout this project:
+I used Claude throughout this project:
 - **Code generation** — scaffolding the LP formulation, Streamlit layout, Plotly charts
 - **Debugging** — fixing scipy/pandas issues, Plotly layout conflicts
 - **Learning** — understanding ERCOT market structure, LP duality, LCOS methodology

-The workflow was iterative: I'd define what I wanted, Claude would generate a first version, I'd test it, identify issues, and refine.
+The workflow was iterative: I'd define what I wanted, Claude would help me to co-generate a first version, I'd test it, identify issues, and refine.
 The key skill was knowing *what* to ask for and *whether the output made sense* — not just accepting generated code blindly.

 ## Author